 Whiteflies look like very tiny white moths.
 Like their close relatives aphids, they suck juices from tender plant leaves.

-Whiteflies congregate in large number on the undersides of leaves and fly up in a cloud when disturbed.
+Whiteflies congregate in large numbers on the undersides of leaves and fly up in a cloud when disturbed.

-Target Plants: Whiteflies suck the plant juices from tomatoes, lettuce, melons, cucumbers, beans and other vegetable crops, also citrus, tropical and greenhouse foliage plants, and outdoor ornamental plants.
+Whiteflies suck the plant juices from tomatoes, lettuce, melons, cucumbers, beans, and other vegetable crops, also citrus, tropical and greenhouse foliage plants, and outdoor ornamental plants.

-Feeding Habits and Damage: Feeding whiteflies suck juices from plants and weaken them.
+Feeding whiteflies suck juices from plants and weaken them.
 They secrete a sticky, sugary substance called honeydew which coats plant leaves.
-Sooty mold and black fungus can grow on honeydew coated leaves and fruit.
+Sooty mold and black fungus can grow on honeydew-coated leaves and fruit.
 Whiteflies through feeding can spread viral diseases.

-Organic Controls: Catch adults on yellow sticky traps; vacuum adults from leaves; release parasitic wasps to control greenhouse and garden whiteflies; spray with insecticidal soap, garlic oil.
+Catch adults on yellow sticky traps; vacuum adults from leaves; release parasitic wasps to control greenhouse and garden whiteflies; spray with insecticidal soap and garlic oil.
 As a last resort spray with pyrethrin.

-- At planting time: Cover seedbeds and transplants with row covers to exclude whiteflies; brush transplants lightly to see if whiteflies are on seedlings.
-Wait to plant fall crops until whitefly population declines after summer peak.
+- At planting time: Cover seedbeds and transplants with row cover to exclude whiteflies; brush transplants lightly to see if whiteflies are on seedlings.
+Wait to plant fall crops until the whitefly population declines after the summer peak.

-Natural Predators: Gnatcatchers, kinglets, phoebes, swallows, and many songbirds eat whiteflies.
-Green lacewings and lady bugs eat whiteflies.
+Gnatcatchers, kinglets, phoebes, swallows, and many songbirds eat whiteflies.
+Green lacewings and ladybugs eat whiteflies.
 Parasitic wasps can control whiteflies in greenhouses.